hubci/homebrew-orb/README.md

 ## Usage

 Example usage as well as a list of available executors, commands, and jobs are available on this orb's [registry page][reg-page].
+You need to setup a "User Key" in your project's settings on CircleCI.
+This is how this orb will authenticate with GitHub.

 ## Resources